SNMetamorph/PrimeXT/README.md

 Modern SDK for Xash3D engine, with extended physics (using PhysX), improved graphics (dynamic lighting with shadows, HDR, cubemap/screen-space reflections, PBR support, parallax-mapping, bloom, color correction, SSAO, etc).
 Based on XashXT and Spirit Of Half-Life and includes all features and entities from it.
-At this time, project in primal state: it somehow works, but there is a lot of thing to fix/implement next.
+At this time, project in primal state: it somehow works, but there is a lot of things to fix/implement next.
 We need interested people to work on this SDK with us!
 Main goals of this project is:
 - Optimizing world rendering as much as possible
 - Implementing HDR rendering pipeline